OE9SAU/SVXLink_Git/README.md

 The script will overwrites the old TG-list and add all selectable and monitorable talkgroups for SVXLink Austria.

-In case of error there are some permission problems:
+In case of error there are some permission problems, use:

 sudo chmod +x tgdb_update.sh && sudo ./tgdb_update.sh